 Don't expect too much from the Versa's paint palette.
 With only eight colors available, you won't be standing out from the crowd in your affordable sedan.
 The S gets the most restrictive color options, with only Super Black, Fresh Powder, Gun Metallic, and Brilliant Silver Metallic.
 However, it also gets the eye-catching Electric Blue Metallic, so it's not all bad.
 The SV and SR get access to the premium palette, which comprises Scarlet Ember Tintcoat, Aspen White Tricoat, and Monarch Orange Metallic, each for an additional $395.
 Our SR tester wore a lovely shade Electric Blue, which is the most attractive color in our opinion but doesn't match the orange interior accents as well as other options.

-The Versa was never designed with performance in mind.
+The Versa was never designed as an automobile with performance in mind.
 It's always been about getting you from point A to point B as frugally as possible.
 And while the sedan has been redesigned for the new generation, performance has once again taken the back seat.
 Even with 16 hp and seven lb-ft added from last year's model, the Versa still takes forever to get up to speed.
-Yes, it's a little bit quicker than it once was, but slow is still slow, and you won't break the 60 mph mark in under nine seconds, no matter how hard you mash the pedal.
-But, once you get going, the sedan can cruise comfortably at speeds of up to 115 mph.
+Yes, it's a little bit quicker than it once was, but slow is still slow, and you won't break the 0 to 60 mph mark in under nine seconds, no matter how hard you mash the pedal.
+But, once you get going, the sedan can cruise comfortably at top speeds of up to 115 mph.

 The five-speed manual gearbox may appeal to those who want a bit more engagement and simplicity with their car, but the CVT that comes standard on the upper trims is quite a bit better.
 The updates to the Xtronic transmission do a much better job of muffling the engine drone, which was a serious problem in the last generation Versa.